For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Since he, or it, belongs to you, maybe it’s time you decide what you wish to call this earthly vessel of yours.
 It might be less confusing to refer to.’

-‘Okay, I’ll give it some thought and see what I come up with.’
+‘Okay, I’ll give it some consideration and see what I might come up with.’

 ‘It only seems right we show respect,’ Mo said, ‘considering how well he’s served you, which would be another reason you should pay him a visit sometime soon.’